mantiumai/chirps/docs/development.md

 The `Scan` model represents a single scan run against an asset.
 It contains the following fields:

-- `started_at`: A DateTimeField indicating the start time of the scan.
+- `started_at`: A DateTimeField indicating the start time of the scan, automatically set when the scan is created.
 - `finished_at`: A DateTimeField indicating the completion time of the scan.
 This field is nullable.
 - `description`: A TextField for storing a description of the scan.
-- `policy`: A ForeignKey to the Policy model.
+- `policies`: A ManyToManyField to the Policy model.
-- `asset`: A ForeignKey to the BaseAsset model.
 - `celery_task_id`: A CharField with a maximum length of 256 characters, used for storing the associated Celery task ID.
 This field is nullable.
-- `progress`: An IntegerField for storing the progress percentage of the scan.
 - `user`: A ForeignKey to the User model, indicating the user who initiated the scan.
 This field is nullable.
+- `status`: A CharField with a maximum length of 32 characters, storing the status of the scan.
+The options are 'Queued', 'Running', 'Complete', 'Failed', with 'Queued' being the default.

+Additional methods of `Scan` model:
+- `__str__`: Returns the description of the scan.
+- `progress`: Computes the progress of the scan.
+- `duration`: Calculates the duration the scan has run.
+- `asset_count`: Fetches the number of scan assets associated with this scan.
+- `findings_count`: Fetches the number of findings associated with this scan.

+### ScanAsset

+The `ScanAsset` model represents a single asset that was scanned.
+It contains the following fields:

+- `started_at`: A DateTimeField indicating the start time of the scan of the asset, automatically set when the scan is created.
+- `finished_at`: A DateTimeField indicating the completion time of the scan of the asset.
+This field is nullable.
+- `scan`: A ForeignKey to the Scan model, with the related name 'scan_assets'.
+- `asset`: A ForeignKey to the BaseAsset model.
+- `celery_task_id`: A CharField with a maximum length of 256 characters, used for storing the associated Celery task ID.
+This field is nullable.
+- `progress`: An IntegerField for storing the progress percentage of the scan of the asset, with a default of 0.

+Additional methods of `ScanAsset` model:
+- `__str__`: Returns the name of the asset.
+- `celery_task_status`: Fetches the status of the Celery task associated with this scan.
+- `celery_task_output`: Fetches the output of the Celery task associated with this scan.

 ### Result

 The `Result` model represents a single result from a rule.
 It contains the following fields:

-- `scan`: A ForeignKey to the Scan model.
+- `scan_asset`: A ForeignKey to the ScanAsset model, with the related name 'results'.
 - `text`: An EncryptedTextField for storing the raw text that was scanned.
 - `rule`: A ForeignKey to the Rule model.

+Additional methods of `Result` model:
+- `has_findings`: Returns True if the result has findings, False otherwise.
+- `findings_count`: Returns the number of findings associated with this result.
+- `__str__`: Returns the rule name and scan ID as a string.

 ### Finding

 The `Finding` model identifies the location of a finding within a result.
 It contains the following fields:

-- `result`: A ForeignKey to the Result model.
+- `result`: A ForeignKey to the Result model, with the related name 'findings'.
 - `offset`: An IntegerField indicating the starting position of the finding in the result text.
 - `length`: An IntegerField indicating the length of the finding in the result text.

+Additional methods of `Finding` model:
+- `__str__`: Returns the offset and length as a string, separated by a colon.
+- `text`: Returns the text of the finding.
+- `surrounding_text`: Returns the text of the finding, with some surrounding context, highlighted with the 'text-danger' CSS class.
+- `with_highlight`: Returns the entire text searched by the finding's rule, with the finding highlighted with the 'bg-danger text-white' CSS class.

 ## Tasks

 ### scan_task

 The `scan_task` is a Celery task that performs the scan process.
-It iterates through the policy's rules and executes them against the asset.
+It iterates through a policy's rules and executes them against the asset.
 The results and findings are then persisted in the database.

 ## Views